Can the Government Compel Decryption? Don't Trust -- Verify: Conclusion Discussion

 \section{Conclusion \& Discussion}

-In summary, we introduce a novel view of implicit testimony that comprises {ability} and {conformity} and present a new verification-centric approach to compelling acts while constructively satisfying the foregone conclusion doctrine.
+In summary, we adopt a view of implicit testimony that treats ability and conformity as equally important, and we present a new verification-centric approach to compelling acts while constructively satisfying the foregone conclusion doctrine.
 On the technical side, we formally define the concepts of demonstrability and entailment and explore the compellability of acts of cryptography within our framework.
 Our goal in this project was CS-\emph{and}-law: rigorous computer science that substantively engages with and contributes to legal thought.
 In this section, we take a step back and reflect on what seemed to work for us.

 This paper is the culmination of a five-year research agenda that alternated between primarily legal and primarily technical contributions.
 First, AC in collaboration with Sunoo Park produced a law-first analysis grounded in their knowledge of cryptography; they showed how the application of the foregone conclusion doctrine can depend on the nuances of the underlying technology \cite{cohen-park}.
 Next, SS and MV produced a technical-first analysis inspired by the law; they gave a more restricted simulation-based formal framework and analyzed how the compellability of different cryptosystems under it \cite{USENIX:SchVar21}.
 All three authors then worked to reconcile the differing accounts of those two works, resulting in a new legal analysis that introduced the idea that ability and conformity are testimony implicit in acts of performance \cite{plsc}.
 The present paper represents our effort to turn these ideas into a formal framework; more than just a formalism, that effort spawned our verification-centric approach and the concepts of demonstrability and entailability.